Skip to product information

 ·

-Palm: Dyed yellow split leather is utilized for the palm, offering durability and heat resistance, essential for protection during welding tasks.
-The yellow color may enhance visibility in work environments.
+Yellow split leather gloves offering durability and heat resistance, essential for protection during welding tasks.

 Liner: The palm is lined with cotton for comfort and sweat absorption, while the cuff is lined with canvas for additional protection and durability.